How to use entity filter?

 The Step-Entity Filter MAY cause a STEP to be removed from the above to shortlist STEPS.
 But it can’t get a particular STEP added to the shortlisted STEPS if Intent Detection algorithms haven’t found such a STEP suitable.
 It is shown in subsequent sections below.

-- When a Bot Builder wants a STEP to being shortlisted for a response only when a specific entity value is present in a particular User Utterance.
+- When a Bot Builder wants a STEP to be shortlisted for a response only when a specific entity value is present in a particular User Utterance.

 Below is a snapshot from the dictionary of the sample entity demo_city_entity_filter which has been used to illustrate this feature.